cantaur3099/Quibbler/README.md

-Neeharika Ramu : Share Function, Recycler view, Card view and settings (color) Jovin John Mathew: Fragments, Card View, recycler view and settings (Number of times) And goutam also did the very important task of annoying everyone
+Neeharika Ramu : Share Function, Recycler view, Card view and settings (color) Jovin John Mathew: Fragments, Card View, recycler view and settings (Number of times) And goutam also did the very important task of annoying everyone well neeharika doesnt work unless annoyed so goutam had to, and he is amazing so....worship him